 - Where should you turn for guidance?

-GDPR and ISO security standards: Where to begin?
+GDPR and ISO data security standards: Where to begin?

 There are so many facets to the GDPR that require your organization's understanding and compliance that it can be difficult to determine where to start.
-We suggest looking to the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) data security standards for information security management.
+We suggest looking to the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) data security standards for information security management, also known as the ISO IT security standards.
 These requirements can provide a helpful framework for establishing how your organization should work toward compliance.
 It can show you which of your security practices satisfy relevant security controls and which ones should be prioritized to address gaps in your compliance.
 It will also give you a better understanding of the international privacy landscape and how the different regulations fit together and sometimes overlap.

 For the purpose of this blog, we will focus on how to use the latest ISO standard for information security as a template for cybersecurity best practices and, in the process, help your organization in its pursuit of GDPR compliance.

-How do the ISO security standards help with GDPR compliance?
+How do the ISO data security standards help with GDPR compliance?

 GDPR went into effect in May 2018, and ever since then, organizations have been looking for ways to demonstrate compliance and avoid the potential fines associated with the influential privacy measure.
 There are some intensive international data security standards—which are also best practice frameworks that you can leverage to help support your organization as it addresses not only GDPR, but wider information security and privacy requirements.
 Some examples include ISO/IEC 27018, an international code of practice to support with managing personally identifiable information (PII) on public clouds.
 It builds on the general controls described in ISO/IEC 27002 and is appropriate for any organization that processes PII.

-What ISO/IEC 27018 means for PII in the cloud
+What ISO data security standards mean for PII in the cloud

 ISO IT security standards